 - 1. Disconnect power before making any electrical connections. - 2.
 Install an appropriate plug on the solenoid's power cord (if necessary). - 3.
-Make sure an AC solenoid is properly grounded. - 4.
-Connect the solenoid.
-The solenoid might be wired directly to the pump motor, to an AC outlet, or for DC solenoids, through a 24VDC power supply. - 5.
-Wait until all connections are made before restoring power.
+Make sure an AC solenoid is properly grounded. - Connect the solenoid.
+Wire it directly to the pump motor or to an AC outlet.
+For DC solenoids, use a 24VDC power supply.
+Make sure the positive and negative leads are connected correctly. - 5.
+Do not restore power until all connections are made.